A Perfect 3 Days Budapest Itinerary | + Lesser known & Literary Places

-We’ll also tell you about the best places to eat, drink, and dance in Budapest.
+We’ll also help you find the best places to eat, drink and dance in Budapest.

 You’ll probably need at least 3 days in Budapest.
 However, if you just want to get a feel of the city and have a nice chill city break Budapest will give you that one as well.

 We’ll start out with some important info about traveling in Budapest but you’ll find some extra info and tips after the Itinerary too.

 When is the best time to visit Budapest?